Sample #1

 Total: 15

 Miami is a major immigration gateway to the United States and home to a sizable immigrant and naturalized citizen population.
-With a large and growing number of students at Miami Law interested in immigration law as a career or area of study, coupled with the Career Development Office identifying immigration law as one of the top fields pursued by our graduates, we now offer an area focus in this field.
+With a large and growing number of students at Miami Law interested in immigration law as a career or area of study, coupled with the Office of Career & Professional Development identifying immigration law as one of the top fields pursued by our graduates, we now offer an area focus in this field.

 Students will devote at least 14 credit hours to the area of focus.